briandrum/codes.forchagrin.com/_chapters/chapter-313-traffic-control-devices.md

     3. _(3)_

-        1. _(A)_ Unless otherwise directed by a pedestrian signal indication, as provided in Section 313.05, pedestrians facing a circular green signal indication are permitted to proceed across the roadway within any marked or unmarked associated crosswalk.
+        1. _(A)_ Unless otherwise directed by a pedestrian signal indication, as provided in [Section 313.05][], pedestrians facing a circular green signal indication are permitted to proceed across the roadway within any marked or unmarked associated crosswalk.
 The pedestrian shall yield the right-of-way to vehicles lawfully within the intersection or so close as to create an immediate hazard at the time that the green signal indication is first displayed.